 Save the Chimps, Inc. was established in 1997 by our late founder Carole Noon, Ph.D., in response to the U.S. Air Force’s announcement that it was getting out of the chimpanzee research business.
-Most of the Air Force chimpanzees, survivors and descendants of chimps captured for the space program, were sent to The Coulston Foundation in Alamogordo, NM, a biomedical research lab with multiple violations of the Animal Welfare Act.
+Most of the Air Force chimpanzees, who were survivors and descendants of chimpanzees captured from the wild for the space program, were sent to the Coulston Foundation in Alamogordo, NM, a biomedical research lab with multiple violations of the Animal Welfare Act.
 Save the Chimps sued the Air Force on behalf of the chimpanzees and gained permanent custody of 21 chimps.

 A generous donation by Jon Stryker of the Arcus Foundation enabled Save the Chimps to purchase 190 acres in Fort Pierce, Florida.
-A three-acre island, complete with hills and climbing structures as well as a hurricane-proof chimp house, was constructed for the chimps.
-Not long after the Air Force chimps arrived, seven other chimps from the pet and entertainment industries were also rescued.
+A three-acre island, complete with hills and climbing structures as well as a hurricane-proof chimp house, was constructed for the chimpanzees.
+Not long after the Air Force chimpanzees arrived, seven other chimpanzees from the pet and entertainment industries were also rescued.
 With more chimps in need, Dr. Noon expected that Save the Chimps would slowly grow.

 Rescuing the Coulston Foundation Chimps

-In 2002, The Coulston Foundation (TCF) was on the verge of bankruptcy.
+In 2002, the Coulston Foundation was on the verge of bankruptcy.
 Dr. Frederick Coulston contacted Save the Chimps and offered to sell the laboratory land and buildings, and donate 266 chimpanzees.
 Save the Chimps received an unprecedented grant of $3.7 million from the Arcus Foundation to purchase the laboratory.
-Additional funding from the Animal Rights Foundation of Florida, Doris Day Animal League, Friends of Washoe, In Defense of Animals, New England Anti-Vivisection Society, and others made this the single largest effort ever on behalf of captive chimpanzees.
-On September 16, 2002, Save the Chimps took over TCF, becoming the world’s largest chimpanzee sanctuary.
+Additional funding from the Animal Rights Foundation of Florida, Doris Day Animal League, Friends of Washoe, In Defense of Animals, New England Anti-Vivisection Society, and others made this the single largest rescue effort ever on behalf of captive chimpanzees.
+On September 16, 2002, Save the Chimps took over the Coulston Foundation, becoming the world’s largest chimpanzee sanctuary.

 Sadly, Dr. Noon passed away on May 2, 2009 and did not live to see the completion of the Great Chimpanzee Migration.
 Her vision and life’s work are carried on by a devoted team dedicated to continuing her legacy.
 Save the Chimps will continue to rescue and provide lifetime care to chimpanzees used in research laboratories, entertainment, and the pet trade until there are no more chimpanzees in need.